LinkedMink/wiki-circuit-server/README.md

 npm install
 ```

-Containerize the both the server and client application with.
-You will have to set the server URL at build
+Containerize both the server and client application.
+You will have to set the server URL at build time for
-time for the client app since it's contained in the built bundle.
+the client app since it's contained in the built bundle.

 ```bash
 cd ./wiki-circuit-server